Not Just For Laughs: The Art of Subversion

 “Not Just For Laughs: The Art of Subversion” consisted of works in various media that used paradox, exaggeration, outrage, incongruity, surprise, subversion, and/or false logic as basic formal means.
 The laughter provoked by these works was used to attack existing cultural stereotypes.
 The work was generally unfashionable and unpretentious, did not represent a particular school of thought or a specific art movement, and was about everything but art issues.

-The basic element in the work featured in Not Just for Laughs is humor.
-Many of the artists in the exhibition are iconoclasts in both their work and their lives.
-The artists seem uninterested in the status quo and their work is frequently, according to Tucker, ‘sarcastic, ludicrous, outrageous, biting, improbable, silly, critical, nasty, and occasionally tasteless; it is also very funny.’
+The basic element in the work featured in “Not Just For Laughs” was humor.
+Many of the artists in the exhibition were iconoclasts in both their work and their lives.
+They seemed uninterested in the status quo and their work was frequently, according to Marcia Tucker, “sarcastic, ludicrous, outrageous, biting, improbable, silly, critical, nasty, and occasionally tasteless; it is also very funny.”